eslint/eslint/docs/src/extend/custom-processors.md

 ];
 ```

-/////We should add some content here explaining what the processor name is interpreted as.

 #### Processor `meta` Object

 Each processor can also specify its own `meta` object.
 This information is used when the processor object is passed directly to `processor` in a configuration.
 (In that case, ESLint doesn't know which plugin the processor belongs to.)